root670/CheatDevicePS2/README.md

 * Easy to navigate menu system similar to CodeBreaker
 * Supports retail discs and loader ELFs
 * Fast loading of large cheat lists
+* Save manager for backing up and restoring game saves to/from a flash drive
 * Powered by ps2rd's powerful cheat engine

 ## Compiling